mycelium/j23/README.md

 ### Commone requiremens (for all variants):

+1. Sources and artifacts
-1. Code should be somewhere in GitHub (your own)
+- Code should be somewhere in GitHub (your own)
   - README with guide!!!
+- Target artifact for app - runnable fat jar
+- Target build object for deploy - docker container
+- Build tool should be used (Maven or Gradle)
 2. Tech stack
 - Telegram API
-- Java 20
+- Java 20 / Kotlin / Scala 3
-- Spring 6
+- Spring 5 / Spring 6
 - **Spring Boot is prohibited for all students except Кулыгин**
 - Docker, Docker compose, Docker Hub
 3. Try to develop "good architecture"